 “Well there’s some cheques that won’t bounce,” said Reggie with a sardonic grin.

-Allow me to offer some rational thinking.
+Allow me to offer some rational thinking at this point.
 Most of those affected by the massacre and the closure of the investment account were owners of corporations and large firms.
-To give away every penny wouldn’t have just left themselves in dire straits, it would shock wave into their workers and clients, and so some brave souls would have chosen not to let that happen.
 It was this shock wave Tabitha had been hoping for.
 She wanted to hit Owen Inc where it would feel it most.
 As for the fifty nine victims who lost their lives, that was for the court to decide.

 Toxicology reports confirmed this.
 No one who survived dared point the finger.
-Life was going to be difficult enough without their wealth to prop them up though hard times.
 The police couldn’t do anything because no physical coercion could be proven.
 Forensic accountants couldn’t do anything because the funds that had been taken were officially registered as charitable donations.
-As the Beckingridge Firm stock prices plummeted too, Owen Inc. who had invested heavily were almost brought to financial ruin.

 Quickly following the Free Fall Massacre were the attacks on Judge Doyle.
-Three times the Headliners tried to kill her.
+Three times they tried to kill her.
 They cut the brakes of her car and watched as it rolled into the lake.
 She didn’t drown.
 She crawled back out of the lake and still she stood.
 An assault in City Main as she left her offices slit her throat but she managed to escape, seek help and still she stood.
-Finally, with help from the Macks they tried to catch her in a car bomb.
+Finally, they tried to catch her in a car bomb.
 The explosion detonated as expected.
-They managed to take her eye but The Judge lived.
+They managed to take her eye but the judge lived.
 After all was said and done still she stood.
 The newspapers at the time reported on the assaults.
 They started to refer to her as the unkillable Judge Doyle.

 And so with a political candidate in Mayor Feltz and the Beckingridge Firm at heel, Tabitha had a vice like grip on the city.
 But politics are dirty and Beckingridge Tower could fall in so many different directions.
 Enter an iron judge to remind the Boss Lady just how the rules were made.